Enforcer/testing-training/README.md

 ## Verify installation

 - Run dummy tests using command

 ```
 poetry run pytest
 ```

-This should open Firefox and Chrome, then you should see output similar to
+This should open Firefox and Chrome, run a very quick test on each and finally you should see output similar to:

 ```shell
 ============================================= test session starts ==============================================
 platform darwin -- Python 3.12.1, pytest-7.2.2, pluggy-1.5.0